 Do you capitalize job titles in a sentence?

-Are job titles capitalized in sentences?
-Yes, but if you are referring to a profession versus a formal job title, use lowercase letters.
+Do you capitalize job titles in sentences?
+Yes, but if you are talking about the job in general, like ‘teacher’ or ‘doctor,’ use lowercase letters.
 Here is an example of when not to capitalize from wikiHow:

 “Don’t capitalize unofficial titles or common nouns.
 When the job title refers to a profession or class of jobs rather than to a specific or official title, do not put it in uppercase.